uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 ## Which license to choose

+### Why we need to care about derivative work

+You find some great code or data that you want to reuse for your own publication.
+This is good for the original author - you will cite them.
+Maybe other people who cite you will cite them.

+You need to modify the code a little bit, or you remix the data a bit.
+But then, when it comes time to publish, you realize there is no license to the original work.
+Thus, you can't release the new stuff you made!

+Now you have a problem:
+- You manage to publish the paper but others cannot build on your software and data and you don't get as many citations as you could.
+- Or, you cannot publish it at all if the journal requires that papers should come with data and software so that they are reproducible.

+Next time you are smarter and check the license before building on someone else's work.
+And others may approach your work the same way.

 ### If your work is derivative work

 Your code is derivative work if you have started from an existing code and